PreyMa/egimoto/README.md

 ### `GET` — `/v1/api/cert`
 Get the public key of the service, to verify a ticket yourself.
 The key is returned as a plain text PEM key file.
+The endpoint returns the currently used key by default.
+Other keys can be accessed by using their UUID as a path parameter (file name).

 ### `GET` — `/v1/api/ticket`
 Get a new signed ticket of the current date and time.
 Custom data can be